Trace element content and magnetic properties of commercial HOPG samples studied by ion beam microscopy and SQUID magnetometry: Magnetic properties

 In spite of the above discussed quantitative and qualitative differences between the measured magnetic response in some of the HOPG samples, the apparent correlation between Fe impurity concentration and measured magnetization at saturation shown in Fig.~\ref{vsgrade} may leave a skeptical reader with the feeling that all the magnetic signal is due to impurities.
 We note, however, that in the way the HOPG samples are produced \cite{ina00}, there should be a correlation between defect concentration (as well as hydrogen or other non-magnetic impurities) and the magnetic impurity concentration.
 The HOPG samples with less Fe impurity, grade ZYA, are obtained at larger annealing temperatures than those with grade ZYB or ZYH.
+Therefore, it should be not surprising that both, the Fe concentration and the defect density, are correlated.
+In fact, a direct correlation between the number of Fe atoms and defects, i.e. an increase in the number of cation vacancies proportional to the Fe concentration, was already reported in TiO$_2$ \cite{nava2012,nava14}.

-Therefore, it should be not surprising that both possible origins, one from Fe and the other from DIM, are correlated.
-Independently done studies of the change of the magnetic signals with low-temperature annealing (in comparison with the production temperature of the HOPG samples used) supports the existence of a DIM contribution in HOPG samples of high grade and low impurity concentration \cite{mia12}.
+Independently done studies of the change of the magnetic signals after annealing at 2100$^\circ$C, a temperature well below the temperatures at which HOPG is produced, show a reduction of the saturation magnetization by a factor of two.
+This can only be explained by assuming that part of the magnetism observed is due to defects which can be removed by annealing and therefore supports the existence of a DIM contribution in HOPG samples of high grade and low impurity concentration \cite{mia12}.
+Finally, we note that XMCD measurements at the near surface region of untreated HOPG samples revealed the existence of magnetic order at the carbon K-edge, which is not related to any magnetic impurity\cite{ohldagnjp}.
+Those results support our main conclusion.